SwayKh/Scripts/README.md

 OCR script, to get text from a image.
 Uses grim+slurp for image selection, and tesseract to read Image.

+#### `temp`

+A temparature script for waybar, to show temparature on multiple devices, without hardcoding temparature thermal-zones

 #### `update-roms`

 Create a Roms List in my obsidian notes directory.